konnan-team/konnan/README.md

 If you find any bugs or would like to suggest a new feature, please open an [issue](https://github.com/konnan-team/konnan/issues).

 If you'd like to contribute bug-fixes, or new features, please open an issue first, if there aren't any, describing the bug or feature, and mention the issue in your PR.
-If there is a obvious way to demonstrate the bug-fix or feature in a test, please also implement one in the `kten-testing` module, or if it is related to one of the backend modules, then in that module's tests.